Choosing the Right Azure Container Solution

 Overview

-Azure Kubernetes Service (AKS) is a fully managed Kubernetes service for deploying, managing, and scaling containerised applications using Kubernetes.
-It’s designed for complex, scalable applications with advanced orchestration requirements.
+A fully managed Kubernetes service for deploying, managing, and scaling containerized applications with advanced orchestration capabilities.

 Advantages